 MarkLogic is proud to announce its officially supported NiFi processors.
 As a member of the NiFi community, MarkLogic is leveraging the proven capabilities of NiFi as part of a data flow orchestration ecosystem.
 You can now ingest data from multiple source systems into MarkLogic using Apache NiFi which can also act as spokes for your data hub.

-Getting started with NiFi and MarkLogic could not be easier:
+Getting started with NiFi and MarkLogic could not be any easier.
+Here are some simple directions:

 In this lightning talk delivered by Ganesh Vaideeswaran, VP of Product Development at MarkLogic, he demonstrates how MarkLogic’s DMSDK-based NiFi processors allow you to create an ingest dataflow in just a few clicks.